Spatial Association Between Near-Misses and Accident Blackspots in Sydney, Australia: A Getis-Ord $G_i^*$ Analysis: Results

 \begin{itemize} \item \textbf{HH (High Crash-High High-G):} Represents 825 grid cells where high counts of potential conflicts (High-G events) spatially coincide with high counts of realized harm (Crashes).
 These areas strongly indicate locations where risky driving maneuvers are frequent and may directly translate into reported crashes.
-These are the primary co-located hotspots. \item \textbf{HL (High Crash-Low High-G):} Represents 91 grid cells with historically high crash counts that are *not* statistically associated with high counts of the measured High-G events in their vicinity.
-This suggests that crash risk in these locations might be driven by factors other than those frequently captured by the High-G metric (e.g., specific static hazards, complex intersection designs not inducing frequent harsh braking/swerving, reporting biases, or different types of risky behavior). \item \textbf{LH (Low Crash-High High-G):} Represents a substantial number of areas (2681 grid cells) characterized by statistically significant high counts of potential conflicts (High-G events) but low counts of actual reported crashes.
-These 'Emerging Risk' or 'Near-Miss Hotspot' locations are of particular interest.
+These are the primary co-located hotspots. \item \textbf{HL (High Crash-Low High-G):} Represents 91 grid cells with historically high crash counts that are not statistically associated with high counts of the measured High-G events in their vicinity.
+This suggests that crash risk in these locations might be driven by factors other than those frequently captured by the High-G metric (e.g., specific static hazards, safety-focused intersection designs). \item \textbf{LH (Low Crash-High High-G):} Represents a substantial number of areas (2681 grid cells) characterized by statistically significant high counts of potential conflicts (High-G events) but low counts of actual reported crashes.
+These locations with frequent near-misses but low crash history warrant proactive monitoring.
 They suggest the presence of frequent risky maneuvers or situations, but perhaps mitigating factors (e.g., effective road design allowing recovery, lower speeds, successful evasive actions, under-reporting of minor crashes) currently prevent these from translating into high numbers of reported crashes.
 These areas warrant proactive monitoring. \item \textbf{LL (Low Crash-Low High-G):} Represents areas where low potential conflict (High-G) and low realized harm (Crashes) would theoretically coincide, likely indicating baseline safer conditions or lower exposure areas.
 However, the analysis found no grid cells (0 cells) exhibiting a statistically significant Low-Low spatial relationship at the $p < 0.05$ level.
 While many areas likely have low counts of both, they don't form statistically significant spatial clusters of low-low association according to this specific bivariate test. \item \textbf{Not Significant:} The majority of grid cells (35227) did not show a statistically significant spatial correlation ($p \ge 0.05$) between local crash counts and neighbouring High-G counts (or vice-versa) under the Bivariate LISA test. \end{itemize}